“SDGA’s mission is to move the balance of power back to elected representatives for the ultimate benefit of our children’s education.”

 Donna Green is President of The School District Governance Association of New Hampshire, SDGANH.org.
 She also represents Sandown on the Timberlane Regional School Board (SAU 55).
 In 2016 she won a NH Supreme Court case against Timberlane that established the right of anyone to receive public documents in electronic form if they so exist.
 She is a proud recipient of the Nackey Loeb First Amendment Award (2016).

-SDGA NH is a forum of experienced elected officials committed to:
+SDGA is committed to:

 - Formulating model school district policies so boards will have an independent, alternative resource

-- Proposing and monitoring legislation that enhances local control in education and openness in administration.
+- Proposing and monitoring legislation that enhances local control in education and openness in administration